BCM 4Q20 Market Commentary: Looking Back to Move Forward—Seeking Higher Ground in an Imperfect World | ETF Trends

 Much will be written about the challenges, difficulties, pain and suffering endured by humanity in 2020.
 We would like to focus on some of the good that came out of last year’s strife:

-Meanwhile, our financial system and the markets the chart above illustrates how consistent U.S. equity markets have been since the Great Recession.
+Meanwhile, our financial system and markets—while also far from perfect—showed resilience, resolve and reward in 2020.
+The chart above illustrates how consistent U.S. equity markets have been since the Great Recession.
 In fact, at a high level, 2020 was almost the perfect continuation of the trends established in the decade that preceded it.
 U.S. equities ruled the roost.
 The big got bigger.
 Humanity continued to adopt technology at an increasing rate.
 Don’t fight the Fed.
 Interest rates can go to zero…even slightly lower…

 Of course, annual returns are wholly insufficient to describe a year in which we experienced multiple market cycles.
 We can’t hope to adequately capture all of the nuances of 2020’s market landscape, but we do think it’s worth expanding on factor returns—a particular point of interest to quantitative managers.
 Factors, often marketed as “smart-beta,” are common attributes that have historically led to one group of equities outperforming another.
 Examples of widely accepted factors include momentum, size, quality, yield, low volatility, and value.
 Not only were many of these factor relationships flipped on their heads in 2020, but the change in factor leadership throughout the year made it particularly challenging for any factor-based investors to perform well.
 Given the extreme and unique circumstances of the year, it appears as though a predominant “Covid factor” emerged.